TrashPandaCode/reports/web-final/chapters/design.typ

   === Overview

   The proposed architecture is a modular, client-side web application designed for interactive logic editing using node-based visual programming.
-It prioritizes performance, maintainability, and a smooth user experience.
+It prioritizes performance, maintainability, and a smooth user experience (see DDFR5, DDFR11).

   At its core, the system follows a component-based architecture, with a clear separation between the user interface, state management, and game logic.
 The UI is composed of reusable components that render visual elements and respond to user input in real time.

   The project integrates a visual programming environment enabling users to construct animation logic through node-based graphs.
-This environment is tightly coupled with a custom game engine responsible for executing and animating user-defined logic.
+This environment is tightly coupled with a custom game engine responsible for executing and animating user-defined logic (see DDFR8, DDFR13).

-  State management is centralized and enhanced with undo/redo capabilities, allowing for a smooth, user-friendly editing workflow.
+  State management is centralized and enhanced with undo/redo capabilities, allowing for a smooth, user-friendly editing workflow (see DDFR10).

   The architecture supports lazy loading and code splitting, ensuring efficient resource usage by loading heavy components such as the editor or documentation only when needed.

   // The proposed architecture is a modular, client-side web application designed for interactive logic editing using node-based visual programming.
 It prioritizes performance, maintainability, and a smooth user experience.